 Certified Death Records (Death Certificates) may be purchased from the Clerk-Recorder for deaths that occurred in Santa Clara County after the year 1873.
 If you order a death certificate and the requested certificate is not found, you will receive a Certificate of No Record, and the fee will be retained as a search fee.
-Recent death certificates are usually available eight weeks after the event.
-If you need a death certificate earlier than eight weeks after the event, you may contact the Santa Clara County Health Department at (408) 885-2010.
+Recent death certificates are usually available four (4) weeks after the event.

 Who Can Purchase Death Certificates